 This past week we read about platypus.
 They’re fascinating creatures that don’t really fit into any of our categories of animals perfectly.
 It’s got a bill like a duck, it’s body is rather like that of a badger, it’s tail looks like a beaver tail, it lays eggs, but it suckles its’ young (I promise this will all relate to how to write an animal report and the printable).
 It’s no wonder the first one brought back everyone thought was a fake.
+They make for a great homeschool science lesson.

 When the first European explorers came back from Australia, everyone was sure the stuffed platypus was a put together from several different animals.